Knowing your audience

 Some audiences may respond to more visual representation while others may prefer written content.
 Some members of your community may not be very technologically skilled and might prefer content presented in more traditional print methods.

 Engaging and interacting with your audiences can be made easier by technology – whether it’s online polls and surveys, social media such as Twitter or Facebook, making good use of a website, email marketing campaigns or discussion forums.
 These can all enhance traditional methods such as meetings, focus groups and conferences.
-It can be challenging working out which methods will be most cost effective.
+It can be challenging working out which methods will be the most cost-effective.

 Successful relationship management is crucial and can only be effective when you know your audience and understand their culture, languages, and changing needs.